Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

    :align: center

 Simulation of 140,000 spheres falling into a cell.
 A blade is then activated with rotational and translational motion.
-A This simulation takes around 4-5 days on a single node of 32 cores.
+This simulation takes around 4-5 days on a single node of 32 cores.
 A tutorial is available with polyhedra in the tutorial section.

 .. image:: ../_static/pale-0.5.gif
    :align: center